Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

     The return code of this command determines if encryption is applied or not.
 A non zero status simply indicates that a new cipher is to be applied.

 * Example output on a new or upgraded installation with the default of no encryption.
+Note a return code of 0 indicates encryption is consistent across all nodes.

     ```text
     k8s encryption status
+    ncn-m001: identity
+    ncn-m002: identity
+    ncn-m003: identity
     current: identity
     goal: identity
     etcd: identity